0-1-DEV/ParallelJs/README.md

 - `ast`: Manipulation and query of the abstract syntax tree.
 - `core`: Core utilities and helpers for the application logic.
 - `interpretor`: The logic for interpreting the code.
-- `lexer`: Responsible for breaking down the input into tokens.
+- `tokeniser`: Responsible for breaking down the input into tokens.
 - `parser`: Parses the tokens into a syntax tree or other structures.

 ## Getting Started